How Our Clients Saved Thousands on Retirement Fund Expenses

 An East Coast law firm with about 150 employees approached Alliance with the following challenge: increase contributions to the partner group without increasing the already generous contribution to staff.

-Machine Shop with 3 Owners and 15 Employees
+Machine Shop with 3 Owners & 15 Employees Saved $100K on Retirement Fund Expenses

 A suburban Chicago machine shop established a 401(k) plan for its three owners and 15 employees through their insurance agent.
 They were happy with the initial enrollment meeting and the handouts and had pretty good participation.
 Business was good, they bought another small machine shop, and six years later they had over 50 employees and almost $2,000,000 in the plan.